rasbt/pattern_classification/resources/data_glossary.md

 #### Expectation Maximization algorithm - EM
 [[back to top](#table-of-contents)]

-The Expectation Maximization algorithm (EM) is a technique to estimate parameters of a distribution based on the [Maximum Likelihood Estimate (MLE)](#maximum-likelihood-estimates-mle) or [Maximum a posteriori (MAP) estimate](#maximum-a-posteriori-estimate-map).
+The Expectation Maximization algorithm (EM) is a technique to estimate parameters of a distribution based on the [Maximum Likelihood Estimate (MLE)](#maximum-likelihood-estimates-mle) that is often used for the imputation of missing values in incomplete datasets.
 After the EM algorithm is initialized with a starting value, alternating iterations between expectation and maximization steps are repeated until convergence.
-A popular application of EM algorithms is the imputation of missing values in data tables with continuous attributes.
+In the expectation step, parameters are estimated based on the current model to impute missing values.
+In the maximization step, the log-likelihood function of the statistical model is to be maximized by re-estimating the parameters based on the imputed values from the expectation step.

 <br>
 <br>